 Every business seems to be on a quest to please Google and get better search rankings, and organic search traffic is the holy grail.
-Although some people waste time trying to hack the Google algorithm (please note: they can’t), there are a number of things you can do to boost your franchise business’s rankings.
-The most effective is to publish compelling content.
+Although some people waste time trying to hack the Google algorithm (please note: they can’t), there are a number of things you can do to boost your franchise business’s SEO.
+Here are a few content strategy tips for franchises with the most effective being to publish compelling content.

 Writing great content takes time and commitment.
 If you put valuable information on your website or blog, however, people will find it and share it, and you will see an increase in traffic.
 If it’s compelling and informative, people will stay on your site and read it.
 Google rewards you when people spend more time on your site.